The Ackerman Fellowship program

-For the past 15 years, thanks to the generous support of the Ackerman Foundation, Charleston Pro Bono has hosted an annual summer fellowship program for rising second and third year law students.
-The Ackerman Fellowship program is an intense clinical practice experience that involves:
+For the past 16 years, thanks to the generous support of the Ackerman Foundation, Charleston Pro Bono Legal Services has hosted an annual summer fellowship program for rising second and third year law students.
+The Ackerman Fellowship Program is an intense clinical practice experience that involves:

-- Client intake including eligibility determination and fact gathering to support our in-house and volunteer attorneys by assisting in preparation of pro-se pleadings, affidavits and other legal documents;
+- Client intake including eligibility determination and fact gathering to support our attorneys by assisting in preparation of pleadings, affidavits and other legal documents;

 - Courtroom observation opportunities along with an in-house sessions provided by Charleston attorneys; and